Best States for HomeschoolingAugust 8, 2023

 For Idaho, children who are at least 7 at the beginning of the school year must attend school until their 16th birthday.
 Compliance for homeschooling:

 - Select an instructor – this can either be you or it can be a family member, friend, or relative.

-- Teach the required subjects – you need to teach subjects similar to what public school students are taught.
+- Teach the required subjects – you need to teach subjects similar to those in public school.

-In Idaho, children who have had their 6th birthday must be enrolled in school until age 17 or high school graduation, whichever comes first.
+In Idaho, children who have had their 6th birthday must enroll and stay in school until age 17 or high school graduation, whichever comes first.
 Compliance for homeschooling:

 - Teach the required subjects – the state requires teaching an “adequate course of instruction,” which they define as one that includes language arts, math, biological and physical sciences, social sciences, fine arts, physical development, and health.

 - Instruction must be in English.

 - You need to choose a name for your homeschool.

 Children in Indiana must attend school the year in which they’ll be 7 at the start of public school and must attend until they turn 18 or graduate high school.
 Compliance for homeschooling:

 - Provide “equivalent instruction” in English – presumably, this means “equivalent” to public schools.
 However, the State Board of Education does not define the term nor does it list required subjects.